royarg02/RoyARG02.github.io/README.md

 ## Motivation

-Working with Flutter Web, I thought about using my skills to make a **"Web-only"** Flutter project.

-Initial implementations were unsatisfying though, as Flutter web was still in beta, and it didn't quite handle mouse events and scrolling the way I hoped(This was during early 2020, I'm sure Flutter web is much better now).
+During early 2020, I thought about using **Flutter Web** to make a _"Web-only"_ Flutter project.
+Initial implementations were unsatisfying though, as it was still in beta, and lacked some features like proper handling of mouse scrolling.
+(I'm sure Flutter web is much better now).

-It led me to use HTML and CSS instead.
-I also happen to complete some courses on Coursera on these topics, which were extremely helpful.
+So I switched to HTML and CSS instead.

 I tried to make it visually similar to, if I someday make up my mind to build it, the Flutter web version, but I took some liberties in giving it its flavour.

-I tried to avoid **JavaScript** as much as I can, so if you are looking for some `*.js` files in the source, don't bother(_until dark mode_ :new_moon: _is implemented_) :wink:.